 Great service and authentic tacos featuring tender and flavorful marinated meat and well-seasoned veggies are in store at this casual café.
 These traditional tacos are very savory yet simple.
 In the summer, I like to order takeout and walk to nearby Downtown City Park to munch al pastor tacos and listen to live music. — Gina Grieb

-With 10 tacos to choose from — including spicy ground lamb, paprika-garlic shrimp and tomato-pepper tofu — you’ll never run out of options at Luna Red.
+With 5 tacos to choose from — including smoked achiote brisket, garlic shrimp and vegetable — you’ve got a feast of flavor at Luna Red.
 My husband loves the “juicy, meaty, savory goodness” of the brisket, while I prefer the simplicity of cumin black beans sprinkled with queso fresco and drizzled with piri-piri hot sauce.

 Served with a fruity, ruby-hued sangria, these appetizer-sized tacos are the perfect happy-hour snack. — Sarah Linn